 There are some steps you can take before and after the interview to help increase the likelihood that you still might be able to land the job.

-Do Your Homework Before the Interview:
+Do Your Homework Before the interview:

 If you haven’t done your homework and you don’t know anything about the company where you are interviewing, then you shouldn’t be on the interview.
 You should do extensive research on the company and the interviewer(s) before the interview.
-This information is not limited to public companies, there is a wealth of information on LinkedIn and similar sites.
+This information is not limited to public companies, there is a wealth of information on linkedin and similar sites.
 You should also try to find out some inside information regarding the company culture and what it’s like to work there.

-Ways Your Resume Can Save You
+Your resume Can Save You

 Action Words: Action words and keywords are still a very important part of the process.
 With millions of resumes on the Internet, recruiters and hiring managers do not have time to read everything.
 They are drawn to specific words (and the words differ depending on the job).
 Many recruiters and hiring companies use resume scanning technology to identify resumes that are the best fit.
-Add the keywords that will draw interest in your resume.
+Add the keywords that will draw interest in

 “There will be plenty of times you find gigs that you’d be a home run hire for, only to get radio silence from the employer. – Richard Moy”